Leon-V1/TelcoChurn/README.md

   (b) No TechSupport<br />
   (c) Month-to-Month Contract Type<br />
-  Hence we may forward these cluster properties to relevant people in marketing/business department to target<br /> these types of customers to reduce churn. i.e Offer promotions and discounts to customers switching from month-to-month to 1-year and <br />
+  Hence we may forward these cluster properties to relevant people in marketing/business department to target<br /> these types of customers to reduce churn. i.e Offer promotions and discounts to customers switching from<br />
-  2-year contracts.<br />
+  month-to-month to 1-year and 2-year contracts.<br />

 Note: The final visualization using pca with 3 components is an interactive plot inside the notebook.